-I have written this post to provide a complete explanation of Project Dependencies.
-You will find the definition, meaning and examples of project management dependencies in this post.
-You will also see small diagrams that will help help you in understanding the concept easily.
+I have written this article to discuss different aspects of dependencies in project management.
+You will find the definition, meaning, and description of dependencies in this post.
+You will also see explanatory diagrams and small examples of schedule dependencies.

-A dependency between two activities, or between an activity and a milestone.
+A dependency can be defined between two activities, or between a milestone and an activity.

 I have used Finish to Start relationship in the above example without any lead or lag.
 But dependencies can be expressed for other project relationships as well – Finish to Finish, Start to Start and Start to Finish.

-The above example can be depicted in one of the following ways.
+The above example can be depicted in any one of the following ways.

 Bar charts are popularly known as Gantt Charts.

-This figure 2 shows the same dependency using a Network Diagram.
+The above figure shows the same dependency as a Project Network Diagram.

 B(S) = A(F)